 The 'Dick Bos' comics were published in a rather unusual format - the books are just 7cm broad and 11cm high (3" x 4"), so they could fit into one's pocket.
 These books were a great success: they have been translated into several languages, they have been made into movies, and into novels (by Mazure himself).
-This vintage Dutch comic classic was turned into a hilarious parody by Windig and de Jong.
+When the German oppressor asked him to make his hero an SS-soldier, Mazure declined, and a publication ban followed.
+By this time, Mazure turned to film productions starring his hero, as portrayed by Van Nieuwenhuizen.
+Mazuren's vintage Dutch comic classic was turned into a hilarious parody by Windig and de Jong.

 Romeo Brown (Norwegian edition, Illustrert Familieblad, 1957)